AkshayLaddha943/Version-control_using_Git/README.md

 Running the git init command sets up all of the necessary files and directories that Git will use to keep track of everything.
 All of these files are stored in a directory called .git

 Always run the git status command when returning to a project or repository

+With the git add command, we can add files from working directory to staging index and using git commmit, take files from staging index and save them to repository